 What else is there?

-In the past we have had visits from outside speakers including a philosophy lecturer from the University of Sussex.
+In the past we have had visits from outside speakers including Philosophy lecturers from the University of Sussex and the University of Brighton.
 Students have also attended a Philosophy and Ethics conference at Chichester Cathedral.
 These are the sort of opportunities that we will continue to offer in the future.